Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/code/ReadMe.md

 ## Data Description

 ### 1. Word2Vec model training data
-We first downloaded the raw MEDLINE abstract data from [MEDLINE](https://www.nlm.nih.gov/pubs/factsheets/medline.html).
+MedLine is a biomedical literature database.
+We first downloaded the 2017 release of MedLine from [here](https://www.nlm.nih.gov/pubs/factsheets/medline.html).
 The data is publically available in the form of XML files on their [FTP server](https://ftp.ncbi.nlm.nih.gov/pubmed/baseline).
 There are 892 XML files available on the server and each of the XML files has the information of 30,000 articles.
-More details about the data collection step are provided in the Project Structure section.
+More details about the data collection step are provided in the [Data Acquisition and Understanding](./code/01_data_acquisition_and_understanding/ReadMe.md) section.
 The fields present in each file are

         abstract
         affiliation